-Policy No. Policy Title Brief Description of Policy C1 Attendance at Events by Council Members and CEO C2 Audio Recordings of Council Meetings The purpose of this policy is to guide the implementation of recording Council Meetings and to describe how the recordings will be used and made available.
+Policy No. Policy Title Brief Description of Policy C1 Events by Council The purpose of the policy is to provide transparency about the attendance at events of council members and the Chief Executive Officer (CEO).
+C2 Audio Recordings of Council Meetings The purpose of this policy is to guide the implementation of recording Council Meetings and to describe how the recordings will be used and made available.

-C3 Audit & Risk Management To ensure the Audit & Risk Management Committee plays a key role in assisting the Council to fulfil its Committee - Terms of Reference governance and oversight responsibilities in relation to financial reporting, internal control structure, risk management systems, legislative compliance, ethical accountability and the internal and external audit functions.
+C3 Audit & Risk Management Committee - Terms of Reference To ensure the Audit & Risk Management Committee plays a key role in assisting the Council to fulfil its governance and oversight responsibilities in relation to financial reporting, internal control structure, risk management systems, legislative compliance, ethical accountability and the internal and external audit functions.
 C4 Behaviour Complaints Committee Terms of Reference To establish Terms of Reference for the Behaviour Complaints Committee of the Shire of West Arthur.
 C5 CCTV & Data Management To establish functional categorisation of CCTV and protocols for the management of recorded data, relating to the release and viewing of recorded footage.
 C6 Code of Conduct Complaint Handling To give effect to the Shire's commitment to an effective, transparent, fair and accessible complaints handling process that supports high standards of behaviour of Council Members, Committee Members and Candidates.
 C7 Code of Conduct for Council This Policy is adopted in accordance with section 5.104 of the Local Government Act 1995 .
 Members, Committee Members & Candidates This is the Shire of West Arthur Code of Conduct for Council Members, Committee Members and Candidates.
 C8 Council Member Entitlements To outline the support that will be provided to Council members through the payment of allowances, reimbursement of expenses incurred, insurance cover and supplies provided in accordance with the Local Government Act 1995 while performing the official duties of office.
 C9 Internal Control To ensure that appropriate internal controls are implemented in order to: 1.
 Fulfil the statutory obligations under the Local Government (Financial Management) Regulations 1996 and Local Government (Audit) Regulations 1996; and 2.
 Ensure that the Shire's assets are safe from loss due to fraud and mismanagement.
 C10 Legal Representation for Council Members and Employees To describe the arrangements for legal representation for Council members and employees.
 C11 Legislative Compliance To ensure that the Shire of West Arthur complies with legislative requirements.
 C12 Acknowledgement of Wilman Noongar People To ensure appropriate recognition of local indigenous peoples at Shire meetings, functions, and forums.
 C13 Caretaker Policy in Lead to Elections To describe the practices and decision making of the Shire in the lead to the local government elections.